-- 1. Operate LAX in an efficient and competitive manner to benefit local, regional, and state economies. - 2.
+- oi.
+Operate LAX in an efficient and competitive manner to benefit local, regional, and state economies. - O2.
 Maximize, where feasible, the public benefits of airport development to adjacent land uses, such as direct economic benefits to local business districts, (i.e., Westchester Business District, Century Boulevard, El Segundo, Inglewood, etc.).

-Goal 4: Recognize the responsibility to minimize intrusions effects on the physical environment.
+Goal 4: Recognize the responsibility to minimize intrusions on the physical environment.

-1. Minimize negative impacts to the Los Angeles Airport/El Segundo Dunes and

-- protect plant and animal species, to the extent practical for safe airport operation. - 2.
-Where feasible, implement measures to improve air quality or limit the extent to which air quality is degraded by auto, aircraft, and construction equipment emissions. - Incorporate applicable mitigation measures and master plan commitments from environmental analyses into project design and operation. - 4.
-Become a global leader in airport sustainability by integrating and reflecting sustainable practices into all aspects of airport operations and airport projects.
+- oi.
+Minimize negative impacts to the Los Angeles Airport/El Segundo Dunes and protect plant and animal species, to the extent practical for safe airport operation. - O2.
+Where feasible, implement measures to improve air quality or limit the extent to which air quality is degraded by auto, aircraft, and construction equipment emissions. - o3.
+Incorporate mitigation measures and master plan commitments from LAX Master Plan environmental analyses into project design and operation.